-Harriet is studying for a PhD in the Sustainability Research Institute at the University of Leeds.
+Harriet is a Research Fellow at the University of Leeds.
 Her research focuses on youth participation in climate change decision making, further details of which are given below.

 As a Graduate Teaching Assistant in the Sustainability Research Institute (SRI) she also supports the delivery of the following Masters Programmes: